 If you are a University of Chicago Law School alumnus/a and are considering a career in law teaching now or in the near future, please contact one of the following University of Chicago Law School faculty members:

-- Brian Leiter, John P. Wilson Professor of Law and Chair, Law Teaching: Placement of Graduates Committee
+- Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence and Chair, Law Teaching: Placement of Graduates Committee

 - Douglas G. Baird, Harry A. Bigelow Distinguished Service Professor of Law. phone: 773-702-9571

 - Lisa Bernstein, Wilson-Dickinson Professor of Law and Co-Director, Institute for Civil Justice. phone: 773-834-2881

 We strongly encourage you to contact one of these faculty members as soon as you begin your preparation for the academic job search, and especially before submitting your paperwork to AALS.

 We also organize a workshop on preparing for the law teaching market, which is held in the summer each year.
 The 2014 conference is currently being planned.
 If you are interested in attending, please contact one of the committee members.